aspuru-guzik-group/ORGANIC/README.md

 And, it is done!
 ## How to use

 ChemORGAN has been carefully designed to be tremendously simple, while still allowing intense customization of every parameter.
-This is the minimal functional code:
+Check the following example of a minimal functional example:

 ```python
 model = ChemORGAN('OPVs')                   # Loads a ChemORGAN with name 'OPVs'